OpenRLHF/OpenRLHF/README.md

 ### Development Plan:

-- Learning and Sharing: LLaMA2 series model learning, DeepSpeed, Ray and other framework learning, etc.
+- Learning and Sharing: LLaMA2 series model learning, DeepSpeed, Ray, and other framework learning, etc.
 - Implementation of LLaMA2 SFT/RLHF High-Performance Training Framework.
-- Develope the RLHF datasets for Multiple reward models.
+- Develop the RLHF datasets for Multiple reward models.

 ### Join Us

 Who are we?

-We are Xianyu Intelligence \[xianyu.ai/openllmai\], members include butnot limited to: researchers, engineers, students, enthusiasts from different industries and fields.
-We have a common goal: to promote the development of open source NLP, and make the technology more accessible and beneficial to all.
+We are Xianyu Intelligence \[xianyu.ai/openllmai\], members include but are not limited to researchers, engineers, students, and enthusiasts from different industries and fields.
+We have a common goal: to promote the development of open-source NLP and make the technology more accessible and beneficial to all.

 **How to Join?**